-- Based on each participant's assessed needs, services provided should be responsive to the individuals circumstances and goals.
-This includes guidance provided by CDOC staff (medium/high risk) and information in the participant's parole plan, as provided.
-Services are expected to be offered in a sequence of activities that allow participants to experience successes and increased responsibility. - Services must be easily accessible within local communities and provide a safe, supportive atmosphere that offers participants with frequent opportunities for positive interactions with staff, peers, and others. - Outreach efforts should be conducted pre and post release from prison into the local communities that not only draw participants into the programs but also engage family and significant others in other services as appropriate. - Programs should actively engage participants in assessment, goal setting, and development of individual service strategies.
+- Services must be easily accessible within local communities and provide a safe, supportive atmosphere that offers participants with frequent opportunities for positive interactions with staff, peers, and others, - Outreach efforts should be conducted pre and post release from prison into the local communities that not only draw participants into the programs but also engage family and significant others in other services as appropriate, - Programs should actively engage participants in assessment, goal setting, and development of individual service strategies.
 To the extent possible, participants should also participate in the planning and implementation of activities. - Programs must provide the opportunity for participants to access a comprehensive array of services and resources, based upon assessed needs.
 Recognizing the limitations of the project's resources, programs must develop linkages and form collaborative relationships with faith based and other entities that possess expertise and resources relevant to the needs of participants.
-Linkages may include connections to law enforcement, public housing, education organizations, human service organizations, local labor market and employers, and other public and private organizations serving participants in the local area including the Local Workforce Investment Board's One-Stop system. - Programs should follow a "holistic" approach to the provision of participant services that focuses on the assets of participants as well as barriers to achieve an appropriate balance for success.
+Linkages may include connections to law enforcement, public housing, education organizations, human service organizations, local labor market and employers, and other public and private organizations serving participants in the local area including the Local Workforce Investment Board's One-Stop system and, - Programs should follow a "holistic" approach to the provision of participant services that focuses on the assets of participants as well as barriers to achieve an appropriate balance for success.
 This approach would be built around four goals: - 1.
-Preparation for and success in employment. - 2.
+Preparation for and success in employment, - 2.
 Improving educational achievement. - 3.
 Support for participant (i.e. mentoring, housing, transportation). - 4.
 Services to develop the potential of the participants as citizens and leaders.